 As an increase in urban population by another 100 million people is estimated by 2020, the worldwide largest single urban growth since 1980 can be found in China.
 The country’s rapid economic development promotes the process of urbanization – for urban areas show a high concentration of economic activity and therefore giving ground to investments in infrastructure and buildings and a high degree of innovation.
 This development, however, comes at huge environmental and social costs.
-While China has avoided some of the ills often associated with urbanization, such as large-scale urban poverty and unemployment, while creating problems of its own, like the unequal urban-rural divide, which sets apart people with urban household registration (hukou) from those without.
+China has avoided some of the ills often associated with urbanization for the longest time, including large-scale urban poverty and unemployment.
+While creating problems of its own, such as the unequal urban-rural divide, people with urban household registration (hukou) are set apart from those without.
 This created the floating “migrant labourer” population in Chinese cities, who have reduced or no access to public services in the cities.
-Like those of other developing countries, Chinese cities also have to face challenges, like poor living conditions, constraints on productivity due to inefficient infrastructure, and of course, environmental pollution.
+Similar to other developing countries, Chinese cities also face challenges of poor living conditions, constraints on productivity due to inefficient infrastructure, and environmental pollution.

 China’s rapid urbanization and growing environmental crises in urban areas urgently require a new and greener model for growing and developing cities.
-Perhaps the best departure point for green urbanization is a comprehensive approach that includes environmental protection, ecological functional zoning and a variety of environmental needs related to spatial layout, green space, plus energy and material use patterns, green industrial parks, and high value-added but low environmental impact economic and social development.
+We seek a comprehensive green urbanization approach that includes environmental protection, ecological functional zoning and a variety of environmental needs related to spatial layout, green space, plus energy and material use patterns, green industrial parks, and high value-added but low environmental impact economic and social development.

 Sino-German Environmental Partnership

-On behalf of the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) the Sino-German Environmental Partnership project supports the China Council for International Cooperation on Environment and Development (CCICED) in its efforts to effectively research, plan, and promote concepts and measures towards a sustainable and green urbanization – and therefore providing a cornerstone for the social transformation towards an Ecological Civilization as outlined in China’s 12th Five-Year-Plan (2011-2015).
+On behalf of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) the Sino-German Environmental Partnership project supports the China Council for International Cooperation on Environment and Development (CCICED) in its efforts to effectively research, plan, and promote concepts and measures towards a sustainable and green urbanization – and therefore providing a cornerstone for the social transformation towards an Ecological Civilization as outlined in China’s 13th Five-Year-Plan (2016-2020).

 The CCICED Special Policy Study (SPS) Good City Models of Urbanization under the Concept of Ecological Civilization looks at trends in urbanizing China, focusing on solving key problems of urbanization faced under the concept of ecological civilization, aiming to protect the environment and enhance the quality of urban living.
 In order to achieve those aims a study tour was conducted in June of 2014 bringing Chinese delegates into contact with leading regional politicians and city planners in Europe.